satoshi-takano/OpenGraph/README.md

 Insert `github "satoshi-takano/OpenGraph"` to your Cartfile and run `carthage update`.

 ## How to handle redirections
 In most cases, the OpenGraph can handle server-side redirections automatically.
-But some web pages provokes redirections on their front-end JavaScript.
+But some web pages provoke redirections on their front-end JavaScript.
 You might be able to handle these kind of redirections by changing the User-Agent as follow. https://github.com/satoshi-takano/OpenGraph/issues/43